Arts Cases Available for Placement

 A2658-2-D: CREDIT AND COMPENSATION FOR WORK ON ALBUM

-Client, a music producer, worked under agreement with various Adverse Parties in 2013 to produce one song.
-Client seeks assistance with proper credit and compensation for his work as per his agreement with APs.
+Client, a music producer, had an agreement with various Adverse Parties (APs’) in 2013 to produce one song.
+Client seeks assistance with proper crediting and compensation for his work as per his agreement.

 A2402-1-D: UNAUTHORIZED USE OF MUSIC

-Client, an organist and composer performing since the 90s, has several pieces available online.
-Recently, Client discovered a portion of her work had appeared in several TV shows.
-Client seeks the assistance of an attorney to draft and send a cease and desist letter to the party who using her work without authorization and to recover damages and a license fee for use of her work.
+Client, an organist and composer performing since the 90s, has several pieces available online and recently discovered a portion of her work had appeared in several TV shows.
+Client seeks the assistance of an attorney to draft and send a cease and desist letter to the party using her work without authorization, to help recover damages or license fee for use of her work.

 A3496-1-D: POSSIBLE COPYRIGHT INFRINGEMENT AND COPYRIGHT REGISTRATION

-Client was born in Jamaica and wrote a song about her trials and tribulations while living in the U.S. Client originally recorded the song in 1997-98 in Kingston, Jamaica at APs recording studio, and AP gave Client a CD and a cassette tape of the master recording.
-Around 2018, Client wanted to promote her song through a music distribution company but had to re-record the song because the CD was lost and the cassette had deteriorated.
-AP is claiming rights in the song and had the digital music site take down the song.
-Client is seeking an attorney's assistance to determine who owns rights in the song and, if applicable, help her register it with the copyright office.
+Client wrote and recorded a song in 1997-98 in Kingston, Jamaica at APs recording studio.
+AP gave Client a CD and a cassette tape of the master recording and verbally told Client the master recording was hers.
+In 2018, Client began promoting her song through a music distribution company.
+AP has died, and AP's widow is claiming rights in the song and had the digital music site take down the song.
+Client seeks an attorney's assistance to respond to the takedown notice, determine who owns the rights in the song, and if applicable, help her register the song with the copyright office.